containers/podman/troubleshooting.md

 display this previous command.
 Or anything else.
 Conmon is waiting for an additional character to see if the user wants to detach from the container.
-Adding additional characters to the command will cause it to be displayed along with the additonal character.
+Adding additional characters to the command will cause it to be displayed along with the additional character.
 If the user types ctrl-p a second time the shell display the 2nd to last command.

 #### Solution